CV

 2011 - 2023

-Danielle was the Creative Director at Action Theater Australia (2013 -2023), a creative arts business with it’s focus on teaching, coaching and directing artists in the methodologies of physical theatre improvisation.
 In 2011, in the heat of the New Mexican desert, she completed her Action Theater teacher training with the creator of Action Theater, Ruth Zaporah.
+Danielle was Creative Director at Action Theater Australia (2013 -2023), a creative arts business with it’s focus on teaching, coaching and directing artists in the methodologies of physical theatre improvisation.
 From 2013 to 2023 Danielle taught over a hundred SOLD OUT Action Theater workshops across Australia and in the UK.
 During that time she was the ONLY Action Theater Practitioner actively teaching in Australia.

 2021 - 2023

 Danielle undertook an 18 month sabbatical away from the limelight of teaching & directing in which she spent time deepening her practise and focusing on her motto: “the more you notice, the more you have to play with”.
-At the completion of this sabbatical Danielle and her partner came to the realisation they wanted to lead a simple farming life away from the city lights and the arts so together they bought a small certified organic farm and moved to rural Victoria where they now live.
+At the completion of this sabbatical Danielle and her partner felt called to move away from the city-lights to a small farm in Central Victoria, Australia.
+They bought a small certified organic farm and moved to rural Victoria where they now live.

 2023 - 2025